Safe Routes to School (SRTS)

 Helping students get physically active while taking cars off the road.

-Ruby Bridge's Walk to School Day
+Walk and Roll to School Day

 Walking Wednesdays are a county-wide initiative in partnership with the Fairfax County Park Authority’s Move Your Way and Healthy Strides campaigns.
 Inova Fairfax and the Partnership for a Healthier Fairfax also support the campaign.